operator-playground-io/community-jaeger-operator-tile/tutorials/cleanup.md

 jaeger-operator.v1.20.0   Community Jaeger Operator   1.20.0    jaeger-operator.v1.19.0   Succeeded
 ```

-Delete above CSV value using kubectl delete csv command:
+  **Step 5.2: Delete the CSV.**

 ```execute
 kubectl delete csv/jaeger-operator.v1.20.0 -n operators
 ```
-Note: The csv value may be different from above value.In the above delete csv command,Use the csv retrived by kubectl get csv command.
+Note: The csv value may be different from above value.
+In the above `delete csv` command, use the csv retrieved from `kubectl get csv` command.

-***Delete all the yaml files:***
+**Step 6: Delete all the yaml files.**

- Example:

  ```execute
  rm -rf /home/student/jaegerInstance.yaml